You’ll also be able to withdraw money and make payments if needed.

-Opening a joint account can give you access to online banking and secure banking apps which can help you and the other account holder/s manage your joint money more easily.
+Opening a joint account can give you access to online banking and secure banking apps.
+This can help you, and the other account holders, manage your joint money more easily.
 All account holders will have a bank card and be able to view any transactions made.

-If you decide to open a joint account with other people, you’ll need to provide proof of identification and proof of address.
-Depending on your bank, you may need to provide more than one proof of address document.
+If you decide to open a joint account, you’ll need proof of identification and proof of address.
+Depending on your bank, you may need more than one proof of address document.

 There are a number of different documents you can use which are accepted, some common types include:

-Some banks may also require you to provide proof of income and/or your expenses.
-Accepted documents include:
+Some banks may also ask you for proof of income and your expenses.
+This would typically be:

-The bank you’re applying for a joint account with may check your credit score, using information from three credit reference agencies: TransUnion, Equifax and Experian.
+The bank you’re applying for a joint account with may check your credit score, using information from up to 3 credit reference agencies:

-It’s important to be aware that the credit record of the person you're applying with will impact your own score.1
+The credit record of the person (or people) you're applying with will affect your application.

 Before setting up a joint account, it’s worth taking some time to decide if you really need one.
 While it does have many advantages, there are some risks that merging your money can have.